-The Chesapeake Bay Program, led by the Scientific, Technical Analysis and Reporting (STAR) team and in partnership with federal agencies, academic institutions and the states, has made progress in analyzing the estimated water quality standards attainment, water quality trends, and water quality monitoring
+The Chesapeake Bay Program, led by the Scientific, Technical Analysis and Reporting (STAR) team and in partnership with federal agencies, academic institutions and the states, has made progress in analyzing the estimated water quality standards attainment, water quality trends, and water quality monitoring data.
+The Integrated Trends Analysis Team is an example of productive collaborations between CBP partners that result in analysis and reporting of tidal water-quality trends.
+ITAT also produces tributary summaries which contain a wealth of findings for 12 different portions of the Bay, combining information on attainment of standards, tidal trends and watershed trends and characteristics.
+The USGS oversees analysis of nontidal loads and trends.

-Good progress has been made on reporting and communicating estimated standards attainment, tidal monitoring data, and nutrient and sediment trends in the watershed.
+Good progress has been made on reporting and communicating estimated standards attainment, tidal water quality trends, and nutrient and sediment trends in the watershed.
 The CBP reports results from three coordinated monitoring networks.
-The tidal monitoring program is used to assess estimated attainment status related to water quality standards and changes in tidal water quality each year.
-The River-Input Program (RIM) provides annual reporting of flow, loads, and nutrient and sediment trends at 9 key sites (one site at the tidal/nontidal boundary of each major river basin).
-Due to a large amount of data collected from the approximately 115 sites in the watershed monitoring network, the USGS reports these trends every 2 years.
+The tidal monitoring program is used annually to assess estimated attainment status related to water quality standards and changes in tidal water quality.
+The River -Input Monitoring program (RIM) provides annual reporting of river flow, loads, and nutrient and sediment trends at 9 key sites (one site at the tidal/nontidal boundary of each major river basin).
+Finally, the nontidal monitoring network of 123 sites results in such a large amount of data throughout the watershed that the USGS uses to report trends every 2 years.
 The CBP partnership has functioned adequately with the 2-year staged analysis and reporting approach for the nontidal water quality monitoring assessments.

 The science partners under STAR and the CBP Communications office communicate the attainment and trend results to several CBP audiences.
-The primary audience is the Water-Quality Goal Implementation Team, where summaries and presentations of results are provided.
-Additionally, selected results are posted on the Chesapeake Progress, and provided in press releases prepared by the CBP Communications office.
-A new tool, CBP watershed dashboard, has proved valuable in displaying trend results with associated information such as land use and changes in management practices.
+The primary audience is the WQGIT, where summaries and presentations of results are provided.
+Additionally, selected results are posted on the Chesapeake Progress website, and provided in press releases prepared by the CBP Communications office.
+A new tool, CBP Watershed Data Dashboard, has proved valuable in displaying trend results with associated information such as land use and changes in management practices.
 Finally, some results are also provided to jurisdictions who request more details.

 The current framework to assess water quality standards attainment in the Bay, adopted in 2003, does not allow for a full accounting of water quality standards criteria.
-Because of insufficient data collections relative to the information needs to assess all criteria for dissolved oxygen, SAV for water clarity, and chlorophyll, a water quality standards (WQS) indicator was developed.
-The WQS indicator uses a small subset of criteria assessments with limited data available, and based on a set of scientifically-based rules, applies the rules to produce an accounting for the over 1000 decisions otherwise needed to create a full accounting for bay health as defined by the TMDL.
+Because of insufficient data collections relative to the information needed to assess all criteria for dissolved oxygen, SAV/water clarity, and chlorophyll-a, a multimetric water quality standards (WQS) indicator was developed.
+The WQS indicator is computed using a small subset of criteria assessments and a set of scientifically-based rules, but represents an approximation of the over 1000 decisions otherwise needed to create a full accounting for bay health as defined by the TMDL.
+More communication strategies are needed to share other ways to evaluate progress with monitoring data such as metrics that show incremental progress of water quality standards attainment.
 Unassessed criteria remain a hurdle for delisting decisions of State-adopted water quality standards with the existing framework.